-Initiating ringback when busy/no answer (ISDN connection)
+Initiating ringback when busy/no answer (analogue/ISDN connection)

-- ◆ You can use this function only for calls via the ISDN network. - ◆ A ringback display key/menu function for activating ringback only appears on the base if the exchange supports this feature.
+- ◆ You can use this function only for calls via the analogue fixed line or the ISDN network. - ◆ A ringback display key/menu function for activating ringback only appears on the base if the exchange supports this feature.

 If the person you are calling does not answer or their line is busy, you can initiate ringback.
 Ringback when busy: The ringback will take place as soon as the party in question terminates the current call.